Technical Note 197

 Trypan Blue Cell Counts

 Trypan Blue works well to determine the viability of cell samples which have minimal debris.
 The dye is excluded from entering cells unless the membrane is damaged.
 The assay stains dead cells a distinctive blue color, while live cells remain transparent.
-The Trypan Blue app on CellDrop Cell Counters counts live and dead cells, calculates cell concentration and reports viability.
+The Trypan Blue apps on CellDrop Cell Counters counts live and dead cells, calculates cell concentration and reports viability.
 The software identifies live cells as objects with a bright white center surrounded by a sharp dark ring.
 Stained cells are identified as an object which is dark in contrast to the background.

 Trypan Blue is best suited for samples without debris, such as tissue culture cells trypsinized from a plate or flask.
 With debris present, identifying which objects are live cells and which are debris is challenging and subjective.
 Viability and counts of these samples are often overestimated when debris is counted as a cell and included in the count and viability calculation.